Learn why you may have seen a change in your Seat Use count

 We had a bug.
 Ouch, there - we said it!
 We don't like bugs any more than the next person, but we do have some from time to time.
 In short, the bug was that we didn't count any users that were using a social login (Google or Facebook) or those logging in via Single Sign-On.

 In addition, we weren't counting users of "reviewer" or "viewer" roles, which should have always been counted according to the terms with the exception of a handful of legacy workspaces.

-We finally addressed this bug: You should now see the correct seat number in the UI, according to your original legal terms.
+As of April 2021, we finally addressed this bug.
+You should now see the correct seat number in the UI, according to your original legal terms.

 The bad news?
 If your workspace was affected by these bugs, you might have seen the seat usage increase.